GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S2E4 - Learning Principles.md

 ---

-### Challenge 5 - what is your understanding of these learning principles?
+### Challenge: What is your understanding of these learning principles?
 #### Example
 Principle 2: How students organise knowledge influences how they learn and apply what they know.